Generic selectors

 Picture: The same sciatica can be caused by disc prolapse or by inflammation and spasm of some muscles

-disc prolapse Without knowing the real cause of the pain, most diagnoses are not accurate enough.
+Without knowing the real cause of the pain, most diagnoses are not accurate enough.
 Unfortunately, these diagnoses are treated as final diagnoses.
 Examples of diagnoses that are not precise enough include sciatica, cervical syndrome, lumbar degenerative pain, spondilopathy, gonarthrosis, rheumatic disease, headache, etc. In these situations, contributing factors are usually declared to be the main reasons for the pain, such as old age, obesity, bad posture, degenerative changes, psychological overreaction, sickle cell anemia, etc. Even if these factors cannot be changed easily, it doesn’t mean that the patient has to suffer the pain until the issue is resolved.

 woman